Rogach/besi/README.md

 BESI - Better Emacs-Scala Indentation

-With this mode installed, Emacs would indent all lines at the level, equal to the previous line, or two spaces to the right, if previous line ended with "{", "=", ">", "(".
+With this mode installed, Emacs would indent all lines at the level equal to the previous line, or two spaces to the right, if previous line ended with "{", "=", ">", "(".
 Also, it would add matching brace, if you press enter after "(", "{" or "{ var_name => ".

 Example of indentation: